 As a result of these and other water saving initiatives at the site, we’ve reduced onsite water consumption by 6 percent annually, since 2006.

 We are committed to mitigating the impacts of waste creation and are working on a long-term commitment.
 Our current approach is based on a simple waste hierarchy.
 Disposal in landfill is a last resort, and we have committed to sending zero waste to landfill by 2015.

-Packaging is a high-profile component of a consumer’s experience – it identifies our brands, provides consumers with important information and above all else, supports the delivery of a quality product.
-However, packaging also uses material, and we need to find solutions that allow us to deliver our product while lowering the impact of those materials on the environment.
+Packaging is a high-profile component of the consumer’s experience―it identifies our brands, provides consumers with important information and above all else, enables the delivery of a quality product.
+In this regard, packaging is non-negotiable; however, we need to find new packaging solutions that meet these needs while also reducing our impact on the environment.

 Wherever possible, we’re reducing the amount of aluminum we use to package our products and replacing it with a more sustainable, less carbon-intense alternative that meets our quality standards and consumer needs.

 To date, we’ve replaced foil wrappers with paper for BIG RED®, DOUBLEMINT®, JUICY FRUIT®, WRIGLEY’S SPEARMINT® and WINTERFRESH® in the U.S., which saves 850 tonnes of aluminum per year.
 We aim to introduce foil free wrappers for same brands in Europe by 2014, and are seeking a foil alternative for sugar-free stick brands, such as EXTRA®, whose ingredients create different packaging needs.